marineb/marineb.github.io/_posts/2016-10-29-class_methods_v_s_instance_methods.markdown

 ```

-## When should we use a class method vs a instance method?
+## When should we use a class method vs an instance method?
 Let's say our class is a little bit less anstract: it's `Movie`.

 * We should use **class methods** for anything that doesn't operate on an instance of `Movie`